daviebadger/books/restructuredtext/restructuredtext.rst

    (``docutils/writers/html5_polyglot/``).

-   Via a ``--stylesheet-path=FILES`` option is possible to define a custom comma-separated list of relative paths to an HTML to CSS files.
+   Via a ``--stylesheet-path=FILES`` option is possible to define a custom comma-separated list of relative paths from HTML files to CSS files.
 Docutils is first looking for stylesheets in a current directory and then in the system one.

    Via a ``--stylesheet-dirs=DIRS`` option is possible to define a custom comma-separated list of paths to directories, where should Docutils look for